Authentication

 Additionally, the API provides support for IP whitelisting, enhancing data security by restricting authentication to a predefined list of IPs.
 This feature ensures that only authorised IPs can authenticate by presenting a valid token.

-You may also find it valuable to explore our tutorial on [using-sesame-data-with-postman](https://docs.landytech.com/sesame-data-v2/tutorials-recipes/using-sesame-data-with-postman "mention").
+You may also find it valuable to explore our tutorial on [Using Sesame Data with Postman](/sesame-data-v2/tutorials-recipes/using-sesame-data-with-postman.md).

-<table data-view="cards"><thead><tr><th></th><th data-hidden data-card-cover data-type="files"></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td>Tokens are your key to access your data similar to a password.</td><td><a href="https://content.gitbook.com/content/LGr6a1Wcc9zB3XAdNNQu/blobs/eFm00TRuWqHaITYeHgsr/authentication-api-token.png">authentication-api-token.png</a></td><td><a href="authentication/create-and-manage-your-api-token">create-and-manage-your-api-token</a></td></tr><tr><td>Use generated tokens to access to authenticate and have access to your data.</td><td><a href="https://content.gitbook.com/content/LGr6a1Wcc9zB3XAdNNQu/blobs/wSgRjYEXroh1GcEPWwHl/authentication-how-authenticate.png">authentication-how-authenticate.png</a></td><td><a href="authentication/how-to-authenticate">how-to-authenticate</a></td></tr><tr><td>Increase the security by optionally enabling protection by IPs.</td><td><a href="https://content.gitbook.com/content/LGr6a1Wcc9zB3XAdNNQu/blobs/laguBCUupbfad7wXrurd/authentication-ip-whitelisting.png">authentication-ip-whitelisting.png</a></td><td><a href="authentication/ip-whitelisting">ip-whitelisting</a></td></tr></tbody></table>
+<table data-view="cards"><thead><tr><th></th><th data-hidden data-card-cover data-type="files"></th><th data-hidden data-card-target data-type="content-ref"></th></tr></thead><tbody><tr><td>Tokens are your key to access your data similar to a password.</td><td><a href="/files/2HC6zTLqMqRaDwOY1tK4">/files/2HC6zTLqMqRaDwOY1tK4</a></td><td><a href="/pages/xATEiqyRXeYaCRdF2mnZ">/pages/xATEiqyRXeYaCRdF2mnZ</a></td></tr><tr><td>Use generated tokens to access to authenticate and have access to your data.</td><td><a href="/files/7mXuLPB4baiTV5gWAph8">/files/7mXuLPB4baiTV5gWAph8</a></td><td><a href="/pages/kPhDK44iAqBT74AbXl7u">/pages/kPhDK44iAqBT74AbXl7u</a></td></tr><tr><td>Increase the security by optionally enabling protection by IPs.</td><td><a href="/files/wzr3z6WyBAxiWKWrayPh">/files/wzr3z6WyBAxiWKWrayPh</a></td><td><a href="/pages/17aLtG70o1MdFveb0O2i">/pages/17aLtG70o1MdFveb0O2i</a></td></tr></tbody></table>

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.landytech.com/sesame-data-v2/authentication.md?ask=<question>
+GET https://docs.landytech.com/sesame-data-v2/authentication.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.